MicrosoftDocs/customer-insights/ci-docs/predictions-overview.md

 - [Transactional churn](predict-transactional-churn.md): Predicts if a customer account will no longer purchase your products or services in a certain time frame.

 ---

+To understand the readiness of your data to produce insights, see [Data preparation overview](data-prep-overview.md).

 > [!TIP]
 > We recommend that you regularly refresh out-of-the box models with updated data to ensure they accurately inform your business use case.
 Data is refreshed ad-hoc when the system ingests new or updated data sources.
 However, models will only rescore in this case and continue to use the existing training data.